-A number of participating organisations will showcase their work in this area including:
+In 2017 a number of participating organisations showcased their work in this area including:

 British Transport Police (BTP) is the national specialist police force for the railway in England, Scotland and Wales.

 Our job is to keep the travelling public and people who work on the railway safe.
 We keep more than 6 million people and 400,000 tonnes of freight safe and secure every day.

 We are experts in our field, including counter terrorism and armed policing in a rail environment.
 Our specialism makes us a vital player in the growing rail industry, keeping us at the cutting edge of modern policing.

 The Cabinet Office Emergency Planning College (EPC) is the UK’s national authority on resilience and crisis management.
 It designs, develops and delivers training courses, advisory services and a range of emergency exercises.

 Currently operating in 19 countries cross the globe, the EPC supports the learning and development of some 7,000 individuals each year.

 As part of the Cabinet Office Civil Contingencies Secretariat (CCS), the EPC also supports the writing of standards and doctrine, research and white papers that benefit the emergency management community.
 As such, the EPC has a unique insight into emergency management at the national-strategic and central government level.